-How do I want to introduce myself?
-That’s such a tough question!
-And as someone who likes to ramble, I could probably go on for days.
-So the easiest answer?
-My name is Allison, and I’m a 30-something millennial based in Philadelphia.
-I’m obsessed with my cats, a good cup of coffee, reading, from-scratch baking, Philly sports, and of course travel!
+As someone who likes to ramble (and overshare), I could probably go on for days telling you all about myself.
+My name is Allison, and I’m a 30-something millennial who is obsessed with my cats, a good cup of coffee, reading, from-scratch baking, Philadelphia sports teams, and of course travel.
+I also recently made a massive life change – relocating from Philadelphia to the Netherlands!

 A Little Backstory